Guide

 Current ratio calculation

 You can find the numbers for this calculation on your balance sheet.
 Look for your total current assets near the top of the report and total current liabilities near the middle.
 Don't worry about your long-term assets or liabilities.
-You can use our free balance sheet template.
+You can use the free Xero balance sheet template.

 Unlike the quick ratio, the current ratio includes your inventory.
-It accounts for the inventory based on its value on your balance sheet – typically, this means the cost you paid for the inventory, not the price you're going to sell it for.
+It uses the value of inventory on your balance sheet, typically the cost you paid for the inventory, not the price you plan to sell it for.
 Note that if your inventory is worth less than it cost (such as out-of-season holiday inventory), you should adjust its value on the balance sheet so you get a more accurate current ratio.

 Current ratio example